Yunfan-Wang/UNSW-VIP-ATHOME-CVME/README.md

 # UNSW--HOME-VIP-CVME
 This is a student project on the computer vision function of the robot.

+Imagine a world where technology becomes so advanced that it has a conscience!
+Well, this isn’t too far from the truth.
+Our team has been working on a project where we leverage the fields of Computer Vision and Machine Ethics to program a robot which can form its own moral decisions based on interactions with the environment, with a focus on designing ethical AI which we hope can be applied to infinitely many real world scenarios.

+This project aims to program a robot (Jetbot) which would run based on the following steps.
+1. Robot receives a set of instructions from an external user.
+2. The robot computes these instructions and parses them into a PDDL planner.
+3. A list of ethical costs are computed based on the rankings of possible actions.
+4. Robot selects the course of actions which minimises the ethical costs involved (or the most moral set of actions that can be taken).
+5. Given the chosen set of instructions, the robot executes navigation toward completing the given objective, employing computer vision techniques for obstacle avoidance and object detection.

 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>